pbatard/Mosby/README.md

 * `-v`: Display the application version and exit.
 * `-d`: Create a `NoPK.auth` PK deletion package (that can be used with KeyTool).
-* `-i`: Display information about the embedded data installable by the application, as well as the current SBAT data from the system (if SBAT is set).
+* `-i`: Display information about the embedded data installable by the application, as well as the current SBAT data from the system (if SBAT is set) and manufacturer defaults.
 * `-n`: No file logging (disables appending the screen ouput to `Mosby.log`).
-* `-r`: Try to reinstall the manufacturer's default PK/KEK/DB certs, if present.
+* `-r`: Try to reinstall the manufacturer's default PK/KEK/DB certs, if available.
 * `-s`: Silent option (Removes some of the early and late prompts).
 * `-u`: Update only: Only update the revocation databases, SBAT, and SSPV/SSPU as needed.
 * `-t`: Test mode.
 Disables some checks and enables the internal **low security** Random